 About Luminar 2018

 Luminar 2018 has become one of the leading Lightroom alternatives.
 For now, it's focused on image processing.
 Image management is under development and is slated for inclusion during 2018.
-For image processing, it includes a wide selection of filters and presets built in, and it's compatible with Windows and Mac.
+For image processing, it includes a wide selection of filters and presets built in, includes the ability to use layers, and it's compatible with Windows and Mac.